 Timeout is a time delay for the message.

-Example: you want to send a promo code to a lead who is looking through at your website for more than 30 minutes.
-In this case you may indicate "session started" as a trigger, and set 30 minutes timeout.
+Example: you want to send a promo code to a lead who has been visiting your website for more than 30 minutes.
+In this case you may indicate "session started" as a trigger and set 30 minutes timeout.

-It is important to note, that if an auto message has a timeout, then lead properties and events will be checked when this time will pass: triggered action happened - N-time period passed - lead segment that matches all filters is allocated - message sent.
+It is important to note that if an auto message has a timeout, then lead properties and events will be checked when this time passes: triggered action happened - N-time period passed - lead segment that matches all filters is allocated - message sent.